airbytehq/glossary/content/term/big o notation.md

 -   A linear-time function/method is “order N” : O(N)
 -   A quadratic-time function/method is “order N squared” : O(N^2)

-Check out more on [Analysis of Algorithms | Big-O analysis - GeeksforGeeks](https://www.geeksforgeeks.org/analysis-algorithms-big-o-analysis/).
+Check out more on [Analysis of Algorithms | Big-O analysis](https://www.geeksforgeeks.org/analysis-algorithms-big-o-analysis/).